 Hello from bigLITTLE ,

+These changes are not permanent, but thank you for understanding and doing your part.
 Many thanks for your support.
-We will see you soon.
+We hope to see you soon.

 Michael and Peter Laing, brothers big and LITTLE